Robust and Secure Blockage-Aware Pinching Antenna-assisted Wireless Communication: Solution for Joint Optimization of and

-Note that $(\mathrm{C9})$ can be omitted since $(\mathrm{C10a})$ always ensures $\textbf{W}_k \succeq \textbf{0}$.
-The nonconvexity due to coupling has been transformed into a series of convex constraints, except the DC-formatted constraints $(\mathrm{C11b})$ and $(\mathrm{C12b})$ and the nonconvex rank-one constraints.
-Hence, a performance lower bound of problem~\eqref{eq:formulation111} can be obtained by solving the following optimization problem:
+Note that $(\mathrm{C9})$ can be omitted since $\textbf{W}_k \succeq \textbf{0}$ is guaranteed by $(\mathrm{C10a})$.
+The nonconvexity due to coupling has been transformed into a series of convex constraints.
+Hence, a performance lower bound of problem~\eqref{eq:formulation111} can be written as: